 The Requirements for our CASA Volunteers

 After completing training, volunteers are required to make a one-year commitment to the CASA program.
-They attend continuing education sessions on an on-going basis, totalling 12 hours per year. an up-to-date file must be kept on each case and must be returned to the CASA office upon completion of the case.
-A written report is prepared for each court hearing in a timely manner.
+They attend continuing education sessions on an on-going basis, totaling 12 hours per year. an up-to-date file must be kept on each case and must be returned to the CASA office upon completion of the case.
+A written report is prepared for each court hearing in a timely manner

 Focus On Youth offers two types of training for potential volunteers.: